Mortgages for First Time Buyers

 Lenders – Fully qualified advice tailored to your individual needs.
 This could however represent a restricted viewpoint of the market as they only able to advise on what they can offer or do for you.

-Mortgage Brokers/Financial Advisers – Fully qualified advice again tailored to your individual needs.
+Mortgage Advisers – Fully qualified advice again tailored to your individual needs.
 However, do check on their access to the market.
-A broker with unlimited authorisation should be better placed to give a wider view of options than a broker with a restricted panel.
+A broker with access to a wider range of lenders will be able to offer more options than a broker who is tied to a particular bank.
 There may also be a fee payable.

 First Time Buyer Mortgage Advice

-At Just Mortgage Brokers, we have access to the vast majority of the mortgage market.
+At Just Mortgage Brokers, we have access to over 12.000 mortgage products from over 90 lenders.
 Our Mortgage Advisers will always endeavour to find the most suitable First Time Buyer mortgage for you based on your specific circumstance.
 Call us to see how we can help.